a0ax/fastgeotoolkit/README.md

 fastgeotoolkit is a library for GPS data processing and route density mapping.
 The core of the library is written in Rust and it's compiled to webassembly for use in the browser and node.

 > [!NOTE]
-> Only Javascript/Typescript is supported at the moment.
-Rust and Python releases are planned.
+> **Only Javascript/Typescript is fully supported at the moment.
+Rust and Python releases are experimental and may not work as expected**

 ## What it does